 For those God foreknew he also predestined to be conformed to the likeness of his Son, that he might be the firstborn among many brothers.
 (Romans 8:29)

-The verse above kind of says it, doesn’t it.
+The verse above says it, doesn’t it?
 We are to be conformed to the likeness of the Lord Jesus.
 When that is true of us, we can say, “He who has seen us has seen Jesus.”
-And since he who has seen Jesus has seen the Father, then it is true that we are bearing the image of God and thus can be instrumental in reconciling willing people to God.
+And since he who has seen Jesus has seen the Father, then it is true that we are bearing the image of God, and thus can be instrumental in reconciling willing people to God.

 We are becoming genuine brothers of the Lord Jesus, wouldn’t you say?